pocketpy/pocketpy/docs/features/profiling.md

 https://marketplace.visualstudio.com/items?itemName=pocketpy.pocketpy

-With pocketpy VSCode extension, press `F1` and type `pocketpy: Load Line Profiler Report`, select `profile_report.json` and you will see a nice visualization of the profiling result.
+With pocketpy VSCode extension, press `F1` and type `pocketpy: Load Line Profiler Report`, select **1. the `profile_report.json` file; 2. the source root of the program**.
+Then you will see a nice visualization of the profiling result.

 ![lp](../static/profiler_demo.png)